Positivity of automorphic vector bundles on unitary Shimura varieties: Introduction

 In Section 3, we introduce the stack of $G$-zips and the Ekedahl--Oort stratification of $X$.
 We also review the construction of (partial) flag spaces $Y_{P'}$ over $X$ and their stratifications.
 We then provide an explicit construction of the automorphic line bundles $\mathcal{L}_{P'}(\lambda)$.
 We consider all possible line bundles over all partial flag spaces (including the case $P=P'$, in which $Y_{P'}=X$) simultaneously.
 We state our main theorem and its variants at the end of the section.

 In Section 4, we prove the first key theorem in this paper, namely, the description of strata mentioned above.
-The goal of this section is to establish the geometric Jacquet--Langlands correspondence for certain stratum of the flag spaces associated to different unitary Shimura varieties.
+The goal of this section is to establish the geometric Jacquet--Langlands correspondence for certain strata of the flag spaces associated to different unitary Shimura varieties.

 In Section 5, we prove the necessity part of Theorem \ref{Main Theorem - Introduction}.
-The idea is straightforward: Since $\mathcal{L}_Y(\lambda)$ is ample, its restriction to any closed subscheme of $Y$ remains ample.
-In the first case, this follows from the theory of flag varieties; In the second and third cases, we select a special curve $C\subseteq Y$ and restricting to $C$ yields the desired result; In the remaining case, we choose a stratum $Z\subseteq Y$ of dimension strictly greater than 1, that admits a geometric description.
-We construct a (highly nontrivial) morphism $Z\to Z'$ whose fibers are flag varieties.
+The idea is straightforward: Since $\mathcal{L}_Y(\lambda)$ is ample, its restriction to any closed subscheme of $Y$ must remain ample.
+For case (1) in Theorem \ref{Main Theorem - Introduction} (1), we deduce the inequalities from the theory of flag varieties; For case (2) and (3) of Theorem \ref{Main Theorem - Introduction}, we select a special curve $C\subseteq Y$ and restricting to $C$ yields the desired result; For the remaining case, we choose a stratum $Z\subseteq Y$ whose dimension is strictly larger than 1 and which admits a geometric description.
+The key is to construct a (highly nontrivial) morphism $Z\to Z'$ whose fibers are flag varieties.
 Restricting to the fibers of this morphism yields the desired inequality.

 In Section 6, we introduce the notion of slopes.
-The name of this notion may cause some confusion, as it has a different and more established meaning in the context of Newton stratification.
-Our notion of slopes provides a combinatorical understanding of different strata in the flag space.
+This definition provides a combinatorical understanding of different strata in the flag space.

 In Section 7, we prove the sufficiency part of Theorem \ref{Main Theorem - Introduction}.
-The proof is lengthy and involved, but the idea is very basic: First, we reduce the proof of the ampleness criterion to the nefness criterion, then we further reduce the problem to showing that the automorphic line bundles $\mathcal{L}_{Y^i_j}(\{k^i_j\};\alpha)$ are nef under certain numerical conditions.
-Here, $Y^i_j$ denotes the partial flag space which only records a refinement of the Hodge filtration at the $\tau_i$-component by a rank $j$ vector bundle.
-We refer to these $Y^i_j$'s as minimal partial flag spaces.
-To prove each $\mathcal{L}_{Y^i_j}(\lambda)$ is nef, we express its class in the rational Picard group as a non-negative linear combination
+The proof is lengthy and involved, but the idea is very basic: First, we reduce the proof of the ampleness criterion to the nefness criterion, then we further reduce the problem to showing that the line bundles $\mathcal{L}_{Y^i_j}(\{k^i_j\};\alpha)$ are nef under certain numerical conditions (See Section 7 for the explicit definitions).
+To achieve this, we express the class $[\mathcal{L}_{Y^i_j}(\{k_i\};\alpha)]$ in the rational Picard group as a non-negative linear combination

 where $h_l$'s are strata Hasse invariants, and $\mathcal{L}_0$ is a line bundle (obtained as a pullback under a proper morphism) that is nef by induction.
-This shows
+This shows that